 the animals ability to eat by providing things to chew on, like untreated wood and lava stones.

-remains in the stomach and intestine, and remains undigested.
-The ball grows until it will completely block the intestine, at which
+in the stomach and intestine, and remains undigested.
+The ball grows until it will completely block the intestine, at which point

-point the chinchilla needs immediate medical attention.
-A very effective preventative for hairball, is to feed Petro-Malt once
+the chinchilla needs immediate medical attention.
+A very effective preventative for hairball, is to feed Petro-Malt once every two

-eyes may become watery.
-Antibiotics are very effective in treating colds, so you will want to take your chinchilla to the
+may become watery.
+Antibiotics are very effective in treating colds, so you will want to take your chinchilla to the veterinarian as

 Constipation: Constant attention to the fecal droppings is vital.
 Droppings should be approximately 1/2 in length, oval, dark,